akram-elgh/akram-elgh/README.md

 </div>

 ### <div align="center">Hello!
 I'm Akram, a  MERN  stack developer.
 I am also an Artificial Intelligence and Digital Computing Masters's student.</div>

 - 🔭 I’m currently a Master's student in artificial intelligence and digital computing.

-- 🌱 I’m currently learning Machine Learning and Data Science
+- 🌱 I’m currently learning Machine Learning and Data Science.

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to MERN stack and related technologies.

 <br/>